mahmoudmoataz99/mahmoudmoataz99/README.md

 I believe in writing maintainable, well-tested code and continuously improving my skills through hands-on projects and collaboration.
 I’m eager to contribute to innovative teams and grow into a versatile, full-stack professional.

 ### 🚀 What I’m Working On
-- Improving my skills in cloud technologies ☁️
+- Improving my skills in various technologies ☁️
 - Building impactful projects that solve real-world challenges and showcase best practices
-- Learning TypeScript and improving code quality and scalability

 ### 💻 Tech Stack
 - **Frontend:** React, Redux, Angular, HTML5, CSS3, JavaScript (ES6+), Tailwind, Bootstrap